matik12/aurelia-permission/README.md

 - [ ] Broadcast events on route navigation canceled - redirect and activating next route
 - [ ] Support defining roles containing list of permissions
-- [ ] Route permission configuration on parent route to protect all child routes with one definition ???
+- [x] Route permission configuration on parent route to protect all child routes with one definition